-Section 6 Data Data is raw facts and figures.
+Section 6 Section 7 Data Data is raw facts and figures.
+Ransomware Ransomware locks a computer, encrypts files, and therefore prevents the user from being able to access the data.
 Information Information is created when that data has been processed and becomes meaningful.
-Shouldering An attack designed to steal a victim's password or other sensitive data.
+Spyware Malicious software that enters a user's computer, gathers data from the device and user, and sends it to third parties without their Shouldering An attack designed to steal a victim's password or other sensitive consent. data.
 It involves the attacker watching the victim while they provide sensitive information, for example, over their shoulder.
-Name generator attacks Attacks in which the victim is asked in an app or a social media post to combine a few pieces of information or complete a short quiz to produce a name.
-Phishing An attack in which the victim receives an email disguised to look as if it has come from a reputable source, to trick them into giving up valuable data.
-Pharming Re-directs website traffic to a fake site to farm information from a user.
+Firewall Firewalls are designed to stop hackers from infiltrating the network remotely.
+They stop unauthorised access.
+Name generator Attacks in which the victim is asked in an app or a social media Anti-malware Anti-malware is software that scans any file that can execute code.
+It attacks post to combine a few pieces of information or complete a short quiz to produce a name. rods a computer of malware.
+Phishing An attack in which the victim receives an email disguised to look Stands for Consul Data Distantion Descriptions as if it has come from a reputable source, to trick them into giving up valuable data.
+GDPR 2018 Stands for General Data Protection Regulations.
+Data should only be held and used for the purpose it was collected and intended for It should not be shared without permission It should not be kept for longer than needed Update to the Data Protection Act 1998 Larger fines for companies, BUT individuals are responsible too.
+Consequences are a maximum fine of £17.5 million or 4 per cent of Pharming Re-directs website traffic to a fake site to farm information from a user.
 Hacking Gaining unauthorised access to or control of a computer system.
 Malware Malware (malicious software) is software that is designed to gain access to your computer with malicious intent.
 Virus Viruses are a malicious form of self-replicating software.
-Once on a computer or network, a virus will replicate itself by maliciously modifying other computer programs and inserting code.
-Encryption Encryption is the process of encoding data or a message so that it cannot be understood by anyone other than its intended recipient.
+Once on a computer or network, a virus will replicate itself by annual global turnover, whichever is greater. maliciously modifying other computer programs and inserting code.
+Computer Misuse Is designed to protect computer users against wilful attacks and the of information.
+Offences under the act include hacking, unauthorise Encryption Encryption is the process of encoding data or a message so that it cannot be understood by anyone other than its intended recipient.
+Act 1990 access to computer systems and purposefully spreading malicious and damaging software (malware), such as viruses.
+Consequences are a caution, unlimited fine, imprisonment (up to life).
 Decryption The opposite of encryption is decryption.
 The process of transforming data that has been rendered unreadable through encryption back to its unencrypted form.